e4lime/unity-gamejam-template/README.md

 ### unity-project
 The root of the unity project, rename it

-### GameEngine Data
+### Templates/Default scripts
-Optional stuff to copy into your unity engine installation folder (not project folder!) so it will affect all your projects using that engine.
+Default monobehaviour scripts to copy into your unity engine installation folder (not the project folder!) so it will affect all your projects using that engine.
 Contains default script-templates and such.

+### Templates/Scenes
+Default scene packages (Main menu, credits, default level etc).

 ### Assets/Placeholders TBA
 Premade placeholders, must be removed and replaced before the last build.